cppshizoidS/MineGL/README.md

 ---
 What new i learned:
- * Have more pratiseze in GLSL
+ * Have more practice in GLSL
  * Learn pearlin noise algorithm
  * Get experience in 3D graphics programming